Danielratmiroff/pepelang/README.md

  - Pepelang is an open source programming language supported by me
  - Easy to learn and get started with (if you know spanish)
  - Built-in sequential execution (get your concurrency out of here! who needs speed anyways?)
- - Open for PR and improvements!
+ - Open for PRs and improvements!

 ## Project
 Pepelang was born out of two personal desires,